 Audit Objective Conclusion Objective #1: To assess whether DTMB provided effective oversight of the Procurement Card Program to ensure that departments were in compliance with State policies and procedures.
-Mo derately effective Findings Related to This Audit Objective Material Condition Reportal Conditio Agency Preliminary Response DTMB did not ensure that departments provided timely responses to reports which help identify potential card misuse or violations of State policies.
-Responses were late 58% of the time, and DTMB did not conduct sufficient follow-up until we began this audit (Finding #1). Х Agrees DTMB did not ensure that departments canceled procurement cards in a timely manner when cardholders separated from State employment.
-Also, DTMB did not have a process to verify that all cards are held only by current State employees.
-Departments canceled 17% of cards more than 7 days after the employees separated from State employment, including one instance in which it took 21 months to cancel the card (Finding #2). х Agrees
+Moderately effective Findings Related to This Audit Objective Material Condition Reportal Conditio Agency Preliminary Response DTMB did not ensure that departments provided timely responses to reports which help identify potential card misuse or violations of State policies.
+Responses were late 58% of the time, and DTMB did not conduct sufficient follow-up until we began this audit X Agrees

 Audit Objective Conclusion Objective #2: To assess whether departments' procurement card usage complied with State policies and procedures.
-Complied Findings Related to This Audit Objective Material Condition Reportab Conditio Agency Preliminary Response DTMB procedures do not include a deadline for departments to review and approve cardholder purchases.
-Also, for approximately 18% of tested transaction reports, DTMB did not ensure that departments performed detailed reviews or performed them in a timely manner or did not document a review date (Finding #3). Х Agrees DTMB did not ensure that departments obtained signed cardholder and supervisor agreements prior to card use.
-These agreements help ensure that cardholders and supervisors are aware of State policies and procedures governing procurement cards and the consequences of misuse (Finding #4). Х Agrees DTMB did not ensure that departments maintained documentation of the supervisors' review of transaction reports.
+Complied Findings Related to This Audit Objective Material Condition Reportab Condition Agency Preliminary Response DTMB procedures do not include a deadline for departments to review and approve cardholder purchases.
+Also, for approximately 18% of tested transaction reports, DTMB did not ensure that departments performed detailed reviews or performed them in a timely manner or did not document a review date (Finding #3).
+X Agrees DTMB did not ensure that departments obtained signed cardholder and supervisor agreements prior to card use.
+These agreements help ensure that cardholders and supervisors are aware of State policies and procedures governing procurement cards and the consequences of misuse (Finding #4).
+X Agrees DTMB did not ensure that departments maintained documentation of the supervisors' review of transaction reports.
 Also, DTMB did not ensure that the supervisors reviewed purchases using transaction reports obtained directly from the procurement card vendor's software.
-Doing so would help to ensure that all transactions were subject to review (Finding #5). Х Agrees
+Doing so would help to ensure that all transactions were subject to review (Finding #5).
+X Agrees

-A copy of the full report can be obtained by calling 517.334.8050 or by visiting our Web site at: http://audgen.michigan.gov Office of the Auditor General 201 N. Washington Square, Sixth Floor Lansing, Michigan 48913
+A copy of the full report can be obtained by calling 517.334.8050 or by visiting our Web site at: http://audgen.michigan.gov

+Office of the Auditor General 201 N. Washington Square, Sixth Floor Lansing, Michigan 48913

-Doug A. Ringler, CPA, CIA Auditor General
+Doug A. Ringler, CPA, CIAAuditor General

-> Laura J. Hirst, CPA Deputy Auditor General
+Laura J. Hirst, CPADeputy Auditor General